whoisorioki/dashboard/md/automation.md

-Great questions!
-Here’s a comprehensive answer covering automation, ingestion frequency, and best practices:
+# Automation, Health Monitoring, and Ingestion Best Practices

 ---

 ## 1. Automating Druid Health Monitoring

-**Options:**
-- **Scheduled Health Checks:**
-  Use a background job (e.g., with `APScheduler`, `Celery`, or a simple cron job) to periodically ping the `/api/health/druid` endpoint or directly check Druid’s broker/overlord health endpoints.
+- Use background jobs (e.g., with `APScheduler`, `Celery`, or a simple cron job) to periodically check Druid health via the backend's GraphQL health queries or direct Druid endpoints.
-- **Alerting:**
-  Integrate with monitoring tools (Prometheus, Grafana, Datadog, etc.) to trigger alerts if Druid is down or unhealthy.
+- Integrate with monitoring tools (Prometheus, Grafana, Datadog, etc.) to trigger alerts if Druid is down or unhealthy.
-- **Logging & Dashboards:**
-  Log health check results and visualize them in a dashboard (e.g., Grafana, Kibana).
+- Log health check results and visualize them in a dashboard (e.g., Grafana, Kibana).

 **Example: Python Background Health Check**
 ```python